-A major achievement of Leg 208 was the recovery of continuous undisturbed cores spanning over a half-dozen critical intervals or events.
-All events were recovered from at least two sites, and at least three of the early Cenozoic events were recovered at five sites.
-The Leg 208 cores allow each event to be observed in the context of orbitally paced oscillations in climate.
-These events are unique, as they stand out against the normal background variability of environmental change.
-They generally coincide with biotic perturbations such as extinctions or abundance acmes indicative of unusual environmental stress.
-The most prominent are the P/E and K/P boundaries, characterized by relatively rapid and extreme change.
-The other events, although less extreme, show characteristics that indicate brief extremes in climate and/or ocean carbonate chemistry.
-This includes the mid-Paleocene biotic event at 58.2 Ma (close to the lowermost occurrence of H. kleinpellii [Bralower et al., 2002]), the EOGM at 33.5 Ma, the early Oligocene Braarudosphaera layers at 28.5-30 Ma, and the early Miocene Bolivina acme at ~18 Ma.
-In addition, several previously unrecognized events, characterized by clay layers similar to the P/E boundary but of a smaller scale, were identified in the upper Paleocene and lower Eocene of all sites.
-The most distinct of these smaller events are two clay layers in the lower Eocene referred to as X and Y (see Fig. F37) events.
-The Y event occurs in Chron C24n at ~53 Ma, close to the uppermost occurrence of Discoaster multiradiatus.
+A major achievement of Leg 208 was the recovery of continuous undisturbed cores spanning over a half-dozen "critical" intervals or events.
+All the events were recovered in at least two sites, and at least three of the early Cenozoic events were recovered in five sites.
+The Leg 208 cores allow each to be observed in the context of orbitally paced oscillations in climate.
+These events are unique as they stand out against the normal background variability of environmental change.
+They generally coincide with biotic events such as extinctions or abundance acmes indicative of unusual environmental stress.
+The most prominent, the P/E and K/P boundaries, are characterized by relatively rapid and extreme change.
+The other events, although less extreme, show characteristics that indicate brief extremes in climate and/ or ocean carbon chemistry.
+This includes the mid-Paleocene biotic event at 58.2 Ma, the EOGM at 33.5 Ma, the early Oligocene Braarudosphaera layers at 28.5-30 Ma, and the early Miocene Bolivina Acme at ~18 Ma.
+In addition, several previously unrecognized events characterized by P/E boundarylike clay layers, but of a smaller scale, were identified in the upper Paleocene and lower Eocene of all sites.
+The most distinct of these smaller events includes what is affectionately referred to as the Eocene layer of mysterious origin, or "ELMO," event at 53 Ma.
 The assertion that these dissolution layers are linked to global events, and not regional, is based on their presence in other ocean basins, primarily the Pacific, where they are documented in cores recovered from Shatsky Rise (Bralower, Premoli Silva, Malone, et al., 2002).
-The documentation of such events is of importance, as their occurrence was predicted on the basis of anomalous excursions in benthic foraminiferal assemblages (Thomas et al., 2000).
+The documentation of such events is of importance, as their occurrence was predicted on the basis of anomalous excursions in benthic foraminiferal assemblages (Thomas et al., 1999).

-Cretaceous/Paleogene Boundary
+The Cretaceous/Paleogene Boundary

 A remarkably well-preserved complete K/P boundary was recovered at Walvis Ridge.
 The boundary was cored at two Sites 1262 and 1267.
 Double coring at these sites resulted in a total of four separate K/P records.
-In Hole 1267A, the boundary was biscuited because of XCB coring, whereas the record in Holes 1262B and 1262C was cored by the APC.
-The lithologic sequence in the K/P boundary interval is similar at
+In Hole 1267A, the boundary was biscuited because of XCB coring, whereas the record in Holes 1262B and 1262C was APC cored.
+The lithologic sequence in the K/P boundary interval is similar at both sites, as they differ in water depth by only 400 m today and had the same paleodepth during the K/P interval.
+At Site 1267, the boundary interval was more lithified and, to a higher degree, orangish Maastrichtian chalks were recovered below the boundary.